The strip’s premise is often described as “‘Calvin and Hobbes,’ but with two Dads.” Specifically, the strip’s about the Parker family:

 - Aunt Roz: A longtime friend of Alex and John, and AJ’s honorary aunt.
 A trans woman, Roz seems to get along OK with Rochelle (even moving in with her as a roommate at one point).

 The strip’s world is a mix of fantastical elements and down-to-earth storylines.
 For the former, there’s the aforementioned pet dragon, and a storyline involving Rochelle suggesting magic also exists.
 For the latter, there’ve been a few storylines delving into John and Rochelle’s family being troubled, particularly their estranged father.
 More recently is a storyline about John facing job discrimination due to being gay (leading to Alex taking on a job).

 Another aspect of the strip I like is that the parents are also interested in geeky activities.
 John’s into playing video games; Alex enjoys making cosplay costumes; both parents like sci-fi, comics, and horror (they once argued over whether “Star Trek” or “Star Wars” was better); and Halloween is a major deal (per the cosplay).
-I’m used to parents (or adults my age) in cartoons often coming off as either oafish dolts, hating things like video games/comics/sci-fi, or are boring nags.
+Often, I see parents (or adults my age) in cartoons either: are oafish dolts; hate things like video games/comics/sci-fi; or are boring nags.
 Thus, it’s nice to see characters over 30 (or over 40, if we take seriously the remark from a jerk Alex met at his job) interested in such stuff.

 - The aforementioned “Star Trek” vs. “Star Wars” argument.